-In our earlier research we have isolated, characterized and synthesized several cyclopeptides from the marine sponge Geodia barretti, with effect on cyprids from Balanus improvises, which could explain why this sponge is free from ongrowth of other organisms.
-The objective of the studies was to further explore the chemical diversity in Geodia barretti.
-Furthermore, the aim was to understand the biological activity on different targets and to evaluate if the compounds produced by the sponge act in concert, either by synergistic or cooperative action, and to investigate a possible bacterial origin of the compounds.
+In our earlier research we have isolated, characterized and synthesized several diketopiperazines from the marine sponge Geodia barretti, which could explain why this sponge is free from ongrowth of other organisms.
+The objectives of the studies was to further explore the chemical diversity in Geodia barretti, and to understand the biological activity on different targets and to evaluate if the compounds produced by the sponge act in concert, either by synergistic or cooperative action, and to investigate a possible bacterial origin of the compounds.

 For isolation of minor secondary metabolites state of the art methods for chemical analysis have been used, such as LC-MS, MS/MS and 2D-NMR.
 For establishing biological activity a barnacle settlement assay in vitro has been used to evaluate the effect of the isolated compounds on the behaviour on cyprid larvae.
-The brominated cyclopeptides have also been tested further for affinity to human serotonin receptors using an in vitro radioligand binding assay based on displacement of radioligands from human 5HT-receptors expressed in HEK-293 cell membranes.
-The cyclopeptides selectively interacted with the serotonin receptors 5-HT2A, 5-HT2C and 5-HT4 at concentrations close to that of endogenous serotonin.

-We here show that the two congeneric defence cyclodipeptides, barettin and 8,9-dihydrobarettin, produced by the coldwater marine sponge Geodia barretti act in synergy to deter larvae of surface settlers.
+The brominated diketopiperazines selectively interact with the serotonin receptors $5-HT{2A}$ , $5-HT{2C}$ and $5-HT_4$ at concentrations close to that of endogenous serotonin.
+We also showed that two congeneric compounds act in synergy to deter larvae of surface settlers.
 An in situ sampling using a Remotely Operated Vehicle (ROV) at a depth of 123 m revealed that the sponge continuously releases these two compounds to the ambient water.
-Previously, we showed that these compounds specifically bind to serotonergic 5-HT receptors.
-We suggest that the chemical defence in G. barretti involves synergistic action, with congeneric compounds produced by the same enzymatic pathway, where one of the targets is a 5-HT receptor and that the synergy of barettin and 8,9-dihydrobarettin have developed to reduce the cost for the sponge to uphold its chemical defence.